 The solution to these problems is inevitable: accountability through government oversight.
-This solution will clash with misguided notions of religious liberty.
-Ultimately, publicly-funded schools will be regulated.
+Ultimately, publicly funded schools will be regulated.
 Maybe not now, perhaps not for years, but accepting public money will open private schools to public oversight and governmental entanglement.
 The question is not if, but when.